mezo-org/musd/docs/rfc-microloans.md

 #### Initial State

+- The Microloans contract is added to the fee exempt array in MUSD.
+This allows it to borrow MUSD without paying a fee.
 - The Microloans contract takes out a loan from MUSD for the minimum amount (e.g. 1,800 MUSD) at an initial safe collateralization ratio (e.g. 300%).

 #### Opening a Microloan